-To obtain a good initial action sequence, we make the learning policy interacting with a pre-trained single-step dynamics model $T_\phi(s,a)$ parameterized by $\phi$.
-This model is directly trained via supervised learning over the dataset $\caD$, and the loss objective is
+To obtain a good initial action sequence, we allow the learning policy to interact with a pre-trained single-step dynamics model $T_\phi(s,a)$ parameterized by $\phi$.
+This model is directly trained via supervised learning over the dataset $\caD$, with the following loss objective:

-For interaction, the most straightforward idea is to start from an initial state $s_0$ sampled from $\caD$, and sample $\hat a_0$ from the learning policy $\pi(\cdot|s_0)$.
-Then, the dynamics model predicts the next state $\hat s_1 \sim T_\phi(\cdot|s_0, \hat a_1)$.
+For interaction, the most straightforward approach is to start from an initial state $s_0$ sampled from $\caD$, and sample $\hat a_0$ from the learning policy $\pi(\cdot|s_0)$.
+The dynamics model then predicts the next state $\hat s_1 \sim T_\phi(\cdot|s_0, \hat a_1)$.
 By iteratively sampling from the policy and the dynamics model, we can form a rollout trajectory autoregressively as

 where $L$ is the rollout length and $\hat s_0 \coloneqq s_0$.
-However, rollout by interacting with a single-step dynamics model leads to severe compounding error as $L$ increases, thus not benefiting policy training as shown in \fig{fig:model-type}.
-Therefore, $\hat \tau_\mathrm{dyn}$ is not directly used fro policy improvement but only as an initial condition for the DM, which can generate high accuracy trajectories.
-As all actions of $\hat \tau_\mathrm{dyn}$ are sampled from the learning policy $\pi$, $\hat \tau_\mathrm{dyn}$ naturally guarantees the policy consistency, making it a good initial condition for $p_\theta$.
+However, rollout by interacting with a single-step dynamics model leads to severe compounding error as $L$ increases, thus not benefiting policy training as shown in \cref{fig:model-type}.
+Therefore, $\hat \tau_\mathrm{dyn}$ is not directly used for policy improvement but only as an initial condition for the DM, which can generate more accurate trajectories.
+As all actions of $\hat \tau_\mathrm{dyn}$ are sampled from the learning policy $\pi$, $\hat \tau_\mathrm{dyn}$ naturally ensures policy consistency, making it a suitable initial condition for $p_\theta$.
 Formally, we select the action sequence $\hat \tau_{a,\mathrm{dyn}}$ and the first state $s_0$ as conditions, sampling a new trajectory from $p_\theta(\tau|s_0, \tau_a)$:

-However, the diffusion sampling process only modifies the state sequence while preserving $s_0$ and $\hat\tau_{a,\mathrm{dyn}}$ unchanged, violating the policy consistency.
-For further correction, we resample the action sequence from the learning policy given $s_0$ and $\hat\tau_{s,\mathrm{DM}}^{(1)}$:
+Here, we use $\hat\tau_{\mathrm{DM}}^{(k)}$ to represent the synthetic trajectory after the $k$-th generation.
+However, the diffusion sampling process only modifies the state sequence while preserving $s_0$ and $\hat\tau_{a,\mathrm{dyn}}$ unchanged, which violates the policy consistency.
+To correct this, we resample the action sequence from the learning policy given $s_0$ and $\hat\tau_{s,\mathrm{DM}}^{(1)}$: